 The answer is to focus on emotional intelligence, as a recent Call Centre Helper webinar, sponsored by Enghouse Interactive outlined.
 The event brought together experts Sandra Thompson from Ei Evolution, Annamarie Quinn of Sensée and Jeremy Payne of Enghouse Interactive for a discussion that defined emotional intelligence, outlined its benefits, and highlighted how it can be nurtured within the contact centre.

 First, what is emotional intelligence (EI) – and how does it differ from empathy?
 Sandra defined it as “Your ability to recognise and understand emotions in yourself and others.
 It’s your ability to manage your behaviour and relationships.”
 Empathy is part of it, but it includes more active skills too – Annamarie explained that it covers:

 The benefits it brings to both individuals and businesses are enormous:

-EI is not something that you just learn once – it needs to be constantly worked at and has to be supported by the culture of your contact centre if you are to gain consistent benefits, both internally and with customers.
-Backing this up, a poll on the webinar found that over half (53%) of those attendees measured customer emotion in some way – with the majority (43%) doing so indirectly.
+EI is not something that you just learn once.
+It needs to be worked at constantly.
+It has to be supported by the culture of your contact centre if you are to gain consistent benefits.
+Both internally and with customers.
+Backing this up, a poll on the webinar found that over half (53%) of those attendees measured customer emotion in some way.
+The majority (43%) doing so indirectly.
 Over 85% said that it was very important that agents displayed empathy during interactions – as Jeremy pointed out this is the key differentiator that humans have over AI and automated channels such as chatbots and self-service, and must therefore be supported and nurtured.